 What Does CRS Exactly Mean?

-CRS means the Common Reporting Standards introduced by the Organization for Economic Co-operation and Development (OECD).
+CRS stands for the Common Reporting Standards introduced by the Organization for Economic Co-operation and Development (OECD).
 Member countries first started to introduce CRS in 2016, despite being first released in 2014.

 What is the Purpose of CRS?